 Calling an MTN Nigeria subscriber back home?
 MTN offers discounted international calling rates such as their “R30 International Calling bundles with discounted rates”.

 Ask Yourself: Which network provider will I be using?
 How much is airtime (credit)? what is the cost of data?
 How do I buy airtime?
 Where do I buy airtime?

-If you will be staying with friends of friends, do not let anyone keep you indoors or collect your money to go buy things on your behalf.
+If you are staying with friends of friends, do not let anyone keep you indoors or collect your money to buy things on your behalf.
 Explore your surroundings – go to the nearest park for a walk or the shopping mall for some window-shopping at least!
-Take note, not to explore your surroundings at night, prioritize your safety first.
+Take note not to explore your surroundings at night; prioritize your safety first.

 The best way to get to know a new place is to walk around when the sun is up.

 If safe to do so, ask as many questions as possible.
 This is not the time to form ‘big boy’ o.
 If you are too shy, then Google and Quora are your best friends!

 Ask Yourself: Do I know the surroundings of the area I am living in?
 If living in other people’s homes, am I free to leave anytime?
 Do I feel in control of my stay in South Africa?